VikParuchuri/marker/README.md

 Marker converts PDFs and images to markdown, JSON, and HTML quickly and accurately.

 - Supports a range of documents in all languages
-- Formats tables, forms, equations, links, references, and code blocks
+- Formats tables, forms, equations, inline math, links, references, and code blocks
-- Extracts and saves images along with the markdown
+- Extracts and saves images
 - Removes headers/footers/other artifacts
-- Easily extensible with your own formatting and logic
+- Extensible with your own formatting and logic
-- Optionally boost accuracy with an LLM
+- Optionally boost accuracy with LLMs
 - Works on GPU, CPU, or MPS

 ## Performance